China steps up Afghan role as Western pullout nears

 In February, China hosted a trilateral dialogue involving officials from Pakistan and Afghanistan to discuss efforts to seek reconciliation with the Taliban.

-It was first time Beijing involved itself directly and openly in efforts to stabilise Afghanistan.
+It was first time Beijing involved itself directly and openly in efforts to stabilize Afghanistan.

 Afghan foreign ministry spokesman Mosazai said Kabul supported any effort to bring peace in the country.
 "China has close ties and friendship with Afghanistan.
 It also has very close ties with Pakistan and if it can help advance the vision of peace and stability in Afghanistan we welcome it."